equinor/radix-public-site/public-site/docs/src/docs/topic-uptime/index.md

 - **Support channels:** Same as for Radix Platform (see above).
 Help will be provided when team has capacity

 - **Uptime:** "Best-effort", but no guarantee of uptime.
-Planned maintenance is announced as early as possible.
+Planned maintenance is announced as early as possible

 **Please note:** applications hosted in the Playground cluster may need to be re-registered after maintenance, upgrades or migrations.
 All such required actions from your part will be communicated in the Radix slack channel.